 THE ULTIMATE GUIDE TO THE BEST OF MALTA

-Last Updated on 4th December 2023 by Bejal
+Last Updated on 17th March 2025 by Bejal

 Perfectly situated between the Italian island of Sicily and the northern portion of Africa, sits the archipelago Malta, with glistening Mediterranean vibes and show stopping landscapes.
+Malta is framed by azure blue waters, outstanding beaches, a plethora of history stemming from its occupancy and rule and well its pretty darn picture-perfect!
+Read on to discover this ultimate guide to the best of Malta, including the best things to see, where to stay and where to eat.

 Affiliate Links Disclosure: Be-lavie participates in various affiliate marketing programs and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these links, we may receive compensation at no extra cost to you.
 For further information, read our Disclosure Policy